On an Optimal Stopping Problem with a Discontinuous Reward: Optimal Stopping Time

-We now present applications of Proposition \ref{propEDPSurreder}. \begin{example} \begin{sloppypar} Let the fee rate be constant, that is $C(t,x)=c>0$, and let ${g(t,x)= e^{-k(T-t)}}$ for some $k>0$.
-To eliminate the incentive to surrender, it suffices to choose $k$ and $c$ such that \eqref{eqEDPg} holds; a quick calculation yields $k \geq c$.
-Therefore, it suffices to set the surrender rate $k$ at or above the fee rate $c$ to eliminate surrender risk.
+To give a better idea of the impact of the fee and the surrender charge functions on the surrender incentives, we present some applications of Proposition \ref{propEDPSurreder}. \begin{example} \begin{sloppypar} Let the fee rate be constant, that is, $c(t,x)=\bar{c}>0$, and let ${g(t,x)= e^{-k(T-t)}}$ for some $k>0$.
+To eliminate the incentive to surrender, it suffices to choose $k$ and $\bar{c}$ such that \eqref{eqEDPg} holds; a quick calculation yields $k \geq \bar{c}$.
+In this setting, it suffices to set $k$ at or above the fee rate $\bar{c}$ to eliminate optimal early surrenders.
 This result is well-known and discussed in \cite{BernardMackay2015}, Proposition 3.1 and \cite{Mackay2014}, Proposition 4.4.2.
-In particular, \cite{Mackay2014} shows that in the Black-Scholes setting, $g(t,x)= e^{-c(T-t)}$ is the maximal surrender charge function that can be used to eliminate the surrender incentive when the fee rate is constant. \end{sloppypar} \end{example} \begin{example} Let $g(t,x)=1- k\left(1-\frac{t}{T}\right)^3$ for some constant $k>0$, as in \cite{bacinello2019variable}, \cite{Mackay2014} Section 4.3.2., and \cite{Mackay2017}.
+In particular, \cite{Mackay2014} shows that in the Black-Scholes setting, $g(t,x)= e^{-\bar{c}(T-t)}$ is the minimal surrender charge function that can be used to remove the surrender incentive when the fee rate is constant. \end{sloppypar} \end{example} \begin{example} Let $g(t,x)=1- k\left(1-\frac{t}{T}\right)^3$ for some constant $k>0$, as in \cite{bacinello2019variable}, \cite{Mackay2014} Section 4.3.2, and \cite{Mackay2017}.
 As explained in \cite{Mackay2014}, this form of surrender charge function mimics the surrender charges in the market, which are usually high in the first years of the contract and drop drastically thereafter.
-Assume also that the fee function only depends on time, such that $C(t,\cdot)=c(t)$.
-In this example, we do not specify a particular form for the fee function; \eqref{eqEDPg} is used to obtain the function $c(t)$ eliminating the surrender incentive.
+Assume also that the fee function depends only on time such that $c(t,x)=c(t)$ for all $x \in \reals_+$.
+In this example, we do not specify a particular form for the fee function; instead, \eqref{eqEDPg} is used to obtain the form $c(t)$ eliminating the surrender incentive.
 Simple calculations show that \eqref{eqEDPg} is satisfied if